- Updated on October 17, 2020

-I. If a student increases his CP up to 35-40 s and vomits old bile (not for weeks or months, but for 1-2 days only), then this is a body cleanse of his liver.
+I. If a student increases his CP up to 35-40 s and vomits old bile (not for weeks or months, but for 1-2 days only), then this is a cleansing of his liver.

 The classical Buteyko body cleanse reactions are exceptionally rare in modern Western students due to the following reasons:

-1. In the 1960s-80s, Soviet Buteyko breathing students practiced up to 2-3 hours of breathing exercises per day and applied hours of daily physical exercise with only nose breathing to quickly improve their body oxygen content.
-As a result, many of them progressed with the speed of 5-10 s CP per day so that after some days of breathwork they could increase their morning CPs up to 3 or more times.
-Modern Western Buteyko students often practice for about 40-60 min per day and their rate of progress is usually about 2-5 s morning CP per week.
-This slow CP increase rate makes the process of detoxification more gradual and the body cleanse unnoticeable.
+1. In the 1960s-80s, Soviet Buteyko breathing students practiced large amounts of breathing exercises per day and did a daily physical exercise with only nose-breathing to quickly improve their body oxygen content.
+As a result, many of them progressed with the fast CP increases day after day so that after some days of breathwork they could increase their morning CPs up to 3 or more times.
+Modern Western Buteyko students often practice for about 40 min per day and their rate of progress is only about 2-4 s morning CP per week, even for the best students.

 3. Modern western students are exposed to much larger doses and varieties of chemicals in comparison with Soviet Buteyko students (the environment became more polluted).
 As a result, various allergic reactions are much more common in modern Western students.